aiherrera/vite-react-starter-template/Readme.md

 > This is a fully configurated template starter for quickly create Proof Of Concepts.

-Have you ever needed to prepare ASAP(as usual) a quick demonstration to be shown or just wanted develop an idea that hit you out of the blue?
+Have you ever needed to prepare ASAP(as usual) a quick demonstration to be shown or just wanted to develop an idea that hit you out of the blue?

 ![Preview Image](https://github.com/aiherrera/vite-react-starter-template/blob/development/public/example.png?raw=true)